-As I stayed longer in my job at World Relief, I began to specialize in the field of cultural orientation.
+As I stayed longer in my job, I began to specialize in the field of cultural orientation.
 Living life in a new country successfully is not an immediately evident proposition.
 People need guidance as to the expectations and customs of their new homeland as well as knowledge of what elements of their own culture may complement or conflict with their new surroundings.
 Refugees must learn and adapt especially quickly since they have very little network and yet must begin making their own way financially very soon after arrival.
 An agency has to present culturally-appropriate and useful information as we first meet with new refugees to prepare them for their new life.
 It is thus critical to focus on the most immediate problems for orientation and find ways to help people understand the basic necessities despite the overwhelming transition they are facing.

 My background in cultural anthropology helped prepare me for this task as it gave me an understanding of how to observe behaviors and assess cultural barriers and ways to overcome them.
 Most of the time, I would gain insight into our clients’ lives from daily interaction with them in their homes and other local environments.
 As I got to know multiple families, I became able to recognize not only individual needs but trends in the community .
 I then could then use that knowledge to adapt the content and manner of my interaction with other arrivals from the same area.
 While much of my time as a case manager was spent on individualized orientation, I eventually transitioned to be the cultural orientation trainer and manager at our office.